TylerYep/sage/README.md

 # Instructions
 Adding more documentation because, heavens, we have guests!
-Obtain the Code Studio data from Chris Piech (cpiech) and put it in `data/`.
+Step 0: Obtain the Code Studio data from Chris Piech (cpiech) and put it in `data/`.

 ## Data Exploration
 Jump into generate with `cd generate/`.